PioneersHub/pyconde-website/docs/blog_post.md

 # Adding a Blog Post

 1. Create a new branch
-2. Add a folder for the new blog post under `./content/blog/<blogpost-title>`
+2. Create a folder for the new blog post under `content/blog/<blogpost-title>/`
-3. Add a `contents.lr` file to this folder.
+3. Create a `contents.lr` file in this folder.

-This file will contain the blog post (as markdown) and some additional metadata.
-Here is an example on how this could look like:
+This file contains the blog post content (in Markdown) and metadata.
+Example:

 ```
 title: Something exciting just happened!